Exploring the fairness of energy policy

 - Additional assistance must therefore be aimed at supporting those heating with electricity, who are more likely to be low income and in fuel poverty.
-Whilst the electrification of heat is a long term aim of Government, the increases in electricity costs and the inefficiency of most existing systems puts these households at real risk of energy affordability.

 CSE’s CEO Simon Roberts said: “It’s really important to get this level of granularity in the analysis of distributional impacts to understand who pays and who benefits.
 The issue of affordability picks up on some of our recent work for Ofgem where we identified a group of low income high consumers who use electricity for heating.”

-2. Environmental and social levies: past, present and future
+Report 2) Environmental and social levies: past, present and future

 Are consumers’ bills paying for environmental policies?